-Place the magnet in the centre of the coil so the magnetisation axis points through the coil circles, along the x-axis of the coils as described previously.
+Place the magnet on the sample table so the magnetisation axis points through the coil circles, along the x-axis of the coils as described previously.
 The flux Range 1 is close to 100% of full scale with this sample so Range 2 on the IFM06 fluxmeter has been selected to ensure any variation in performance is within the full scale.

-This test set up has no sample table fitted as a range of samples are being tested.
-If ultimate accuracy is required a sample holder or sample table can be used.
+This test set up has a simple sample table fitted as a range of samples are being tested (supplied with the coil).
+If ultimate accuracy is required a custom sample holder can be used to give a precise sample location.

 - 1. With the sample in place in the Helmholtz coils press reset (red button) on the flux meter. - 2.
 Then press measure on the IFM06 (green button) - 3.
 Remove the sample move it far away from the coil.
-Even this small 10mm x 10mm magnet still has some effect at 1m distance. - 4.
-Note the reading 0.9958T, this value is Tesla per cubic centimetre (cm3) so needs adjusting for the magnet volume of 0.785cm3.
+Even this small 10mm x 10mm magnet still has some effect at 1m distance.

+4. Note the reading 0.9958T, this value is Tesla per cubic centimetre (cm3) so needs adjusting for the magnet volume of 0.785cm3.